spatialanalysis/spatialanalysis.github.io/README.md

 - To update page formatting, go to the `layouts` folder.
 You can copy and modify the original HTML layout files from `themes/hugo-smorg/layouts`.
 - **Don't edit the `public` folder!** (The stuff in there is automatically generated from the files in `content`.)
 - Images for pages and posts as well as logo files are stored in the `static` folder.
 Use the RStudio `blogdown` addin to insert images easily.
+- To include a pure `html` file, add it to the `static/html` folder, and link to it with `html/name-of-file.html`